wp-plugins/imega-teleport/readme.txt

 === iMega Teleport ===
 Contributors: iMega
 Donate link: http://teleport.imega.ru/donate
-Tags: 1C, import, ecommerce, e-commerce, commerce, woothemes, wordpress ecommerce, affiliate, store, sales, sell, shop, shopping, cart, checkout, configurable, variable, widgets, reports, download, downloadable, digital, inventory, stock, reports, shipping, tax
+Tags: 1C, import, viper, , ecommerce, e-commerce, commerce, woothemes, wordpress ecommerce, affiliate, store, sales, sell, shop, shopping, cart, checkout, configurable, variable, widgets, reports, download, downloadable, digital, inventory, stock, reports, shipping, tax
 Requires at least: 3.5
 Tested up to: 3.8
 Stable tag: 4.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Import your products from your 1C to your new WooCommerce store.
+Import your products from your 1C to your eShop.
 Взаимосвязь интернет-магазина и 1С.

 == Description ==

 = In English. =

-Import your products from your 1C to your new WooCommerce store.
+Import your products from your 1C to your eShop.
 Import data that contain title of goods, price, properties and characteristics of the goods, description and picture, the amount of goods available for sale.